zalando-stups/documentation/components/taupage.rst

     CMD nvidia-smi

 After that you can use piu to log in to your instance and check the application log.

-There you should an output like:
+   cat /var/log/application.log